History of Thailand: World War II

 After the Franco-Thai war ended, the Thai government declared neutrality.
-When the Japanese invaded Thailand on 8 December 1941, a few hours after the attack on Pearl Harbor, Japan demanded the right to move troops across Thailand to the Malayan frontier.
-Phibun accepted Japanese demands after a brief resistance.
-The government improved relations with Japan by signing a military alliance in December 1941.
+When the Japanese invaded on 8 December 1941, hours after the attack on Pearl Harbor, Japan demanded the right to move troops across Thailand to the Malayan frontier.
+Phibun accepted after brief resistance, and the government signed a military alliance with Japan that December.
 Japanese armies used the country as a base for their invasions of Burma and Malaya.
 Hesitancy, however, gave way to enthusiasm after the Japanese rolled their way through Malaya in a "Bicycle Blitzkrieg" with surprisingly little resistance.
 The following month, Phibun declared war on Britain and the United States.
 South Africa and New Zealand declared war on Thailand on the same day.
 Australia followed soon after.
-All who opposed the Japanese alliance were sacked from his government.
-Pridi Phanomyong was appointed acting regent for the absent King Ananda Mahidol, while Direk Jayanama, the prominent foreign minister who had advocated continued resistance against the Japanese, was later sent to Tokyo as an ambassador.
+All who opposed the Japanese alliance were dismissed from his government.
+Pridi Phanomyong became acting regent for the absent King Ananda Mahidol, and Direk Jayanama, the foreign minister who had urged continued resistance, was later sent to Tokyo as ambassador.
 The United States considered Thailand to be a puppet of Japan and refused to declare war.
 When the allies were victorious, the United States blocked British efforts to impose a punitive peace.

 The Thais and Japanese agreed that Shan State and Kayah State were to be under Thai control.
 On 10 May 1942, the Thai Phayap Army entered Burma's eastern Shan State, the Thai Burma Area Army entered Kayah State and some parts of central Burma.
-Three Thai infantry and one cavalry division, spearheaded by armoured reconnaissance groups and supported by the air force, engaged the retreating Chinese 93rd Division.
-Kengtung, the main objective, was captured on 27 May.
-Renewed offensives in June and November saw the Chinese retreat into Yunnan.
+Three infantry divisions and one of cavalry, led by armoured reconnaissance groups and supported by the air force, engaged the retreating Chinese 93rd Division and took the main objective, Kengtung, on 27 May.
+Further offensives in June and November drove the Chinese into Yunnan.
 The area containing the Shan States and Kayah State was annexed by Thailand in 1942.
 They would be ceded back to Burma in 1945.